apache/incubator-heron/website/content/docs/operators/deployment/schedulers/slurm.md

 ## Slurm Script `slurm.sh`

 The script `slurm.sh` is used by the scheduler to submit the Heron job to the Slurm scheduler.
-You can change this file for specific slurm settings like time, account.
-You need a copy of this script to reside along with `scheduler.yaml` and other configuration files in the cluster configuration.
+Edit this file to set specific slurm settings like time, account.
+The script and `scheduler.yaml` must be included with other cluster configuration files.